RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 - the nis schema is removed because the simple addressbook do not need it.
 - if you use the proposed config file, open it and change the password (*rootpw*, use slappasswd to create it).

-After you created/modified it, set restrictive permissions for the config file: since the password is stored inside, normal user must not be able to read it!
+After you created/modified it, set restrictive permissions for the config file: since the password is stored inside, normal user must not be able to read it.
 User and group must correspond with the ones you found above in */etc/default/slapd* or even with the ones your LDAP is running with.

     $ sudo chmod 640 /etc/ldap/slapd.conf